TosbackCgusBridge-Bot/CGUs-versions/Iegallery/Privacy Policy.md

 You can choose whether to sync your settings, and control what is synced, by going to Sync Settings in the Accounts section of Windows Settings.
 Some apps have their own, separate sync controls.
 If you sign into Windows with a work account and you choose to connect that account to your personal Microsoft account, Windows will ask which settings you want to sync before connecting your Microsoft account.

-Update ServicesUpdate ServicesmainupdateservicesmoduleSummary
+Top of page Update ServicesUpdate Services

 Update Services for Windows includes Windows Update and Microsoft Update.
 Windows Update is a service that provides you with software updates for Windows software and other supporting software, such as drivers and firmware supplied by device manufacturers.
 Microsoft Update is a service that provides you with software updates for other Microsoft software such as Office.

 Windows Update automatically downloads Windows software updates to your device.
 You can configure Windows Update to automatically install these updates as they become available (recommended) or have Windows notify you when a restart is required to finish installing updates.
 Apps available through the Windows Store are automatically updated through the Store, as described in the Store section above.

-Web Browsers: Microsoft Edge and Internet ExplorerWeb Browsers: Microsoft Edge and Internet ExplorermainwebbrowsersmoduleSummary
+Top of page Web Browsers: Microsoft Edge and Internet ExplorerWeb Browsers: Microsoft Edge and Internet Explorer

 Microsoft Edge is Microsoft's default web browser for Windows.
 Internet Explorer, Microsoft's legacy browser, is also available in Windows.
 Whenever you use a web browser to access the Internet, data about your device ("standard device data") is sent to the websites you visit and online services you use.
 Standard device data includes your device's IP address, browser type and language, access times, and referring website addresses.
 This data might be logged on those websites' web servers.
 Which data is logged and how that data is used depends on the privacy practices of the websites you visit and web services you use.